The Classification of Two-Dimensional Extended Topological Field Theories: Extended Topological Field Theories

 After introducing a naive version of the bordism bicategory, we give an improved version using manifolds which are equipped with a germ of a $d$-dimensional manifold containing them.
 These can be used for one method of solving the gluing problem and also for defining the bordism bicategory with structure.
 The types of structures that can be used are very general, and include orientations, spin structures, and $G$-principal bundles.

 Next we prove the main generators and relations classification theorem in the unoriented case, and show how to adapt our techniques to obtain generators and relations for the bordism bicategory equipped with structures.
 We use the oriented case as an illustrative example.
-Finally we discuss some general consequences and application of these classification results.
+Finally we discuss some general consequences and applications of these classification results.

 Topological quantum field theories typically have linear or algebraic target categories, and in the extended context a good example of such a target bicategory is given by the bicategory $Alg^2$.
 The objects are algebras, the 1-morphisms from $A$ to $B$ are $A$-$B$-bimodules with composition given by tensor product of bimodules, and the 2-morphisms are given by bimodule maps.
 We use the generators and relations results obtained earlier in this chapter to completely classify extended topological field theories with this target, in both the oriented and unoriented settings.
 We identify the results with familiar classical notions in algebra.

 Finally, we would be remiss if we did not discuss future applications of this work and current related research.
 As we have emphasized throughout, the importance of this work is not in the 2-dimensional classification result itself, but in the developed techniques and supporting lemmas.
 While the 2-dimensional case is interesting, the higher dimensional cases are even more so.
 There are a few variations that are easy to imagine, one may study $d$-dimensional bicategorical theories in which $d > 2$.
 The Reshetikhin-Turaev construction produces such a theory.
+The techniques developed here are currently being adapted to this case \cite{BDSV1, BDSV2, BDSV3}.
 One may also consider $d$-dimensional theories which are $d$-categorical, hence entirely local and extended all the way to points.
-Again dimension 3 appears to be the most immediately interesting.
-The techniques developed here are currently being adapted in both these directions in joint work, \cite{DSP}.
+Again dimension 3 appears to be very interesting \cite{Douglas:2013aa, Douglas:2014aa}.

 As for related results, the most significant is the recent exciting work of M. Hopkins and J. Lurie proving the Baez-Dolan cobordism hypothesis in all dimensions.
 The Baez-Dolan cobordism hypothesis \cite{BD95} is a conjectural statement that says that the fully extended bordism $n$-category has a particularly simple algebraic characterization.
 Namely, it is the free symmetric monoidal $n$-category with duals on a single object.
 More precisely, each notion of structure: unoriented, oriented, framed, etc. will correspond to a notion of duality, and the Baez-Dolan cobordism hypothesis states that the bordism $n$-category is the free symmetric monoidal bicategory with that flavor of duality generated by a single object.